NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

    the :ref:`VectorIndex <sec-VectorIndex>` column ``voxel_mask_index``.
 4. Added neurodata_type ``ROITable`` which defines a table  for storing references to the image mask and pixel mask for each ROI (see item 1,2).
-The ``ROITable`` type was subsequently merged with the :ref:`PlaneSegmentation <sec-PlaneSegmentation>`  type and as such does no longer appear as a seperate type in the NWB:N 2 schema but :ref:`PlaneSegmentation <sec-PlaneSegmentation>` takes the function of ``ROITable``.
+The ``ROITable`` type was subsequently merged with the :ref:`PlaneSegmentation <sec-PlaneSegmentation>`  type and as such does no longer appear as a separate type in the NWB:N 2 schema but :ref:`PlaneSegmentation <sec-PlaneSegmentation>` takes the function of ``ROITable``.
 5. Added neurodata_type ``ROITableRegion`` for referencing a subset of elements in an ROITable.
 Subsequently ``ROITableRegion`` has been replaced by :ref:`DynamicTableRegion <sec-DynamicTableRegion>` as the ``ROITable``